 Moving house during a pandemic is the last thing anyone wants to do.
-But many of us didn’t have a choice after losing clients, work, projects, and income.
-Moving is stressful enough as it is, but it’s even more so when your life is at risk.
-These are our tips to staying safe and avoiding the mistakes we made if you have to move.
+But many of us didn’t have a choice after losing work, clients, projects, and income.
+Moving is stressful enough as it is, but even more so when your life is at risk.
+Having moved three times since early 2020, this is our guide to moving during the pandemic, with tips to staying safe and avoiding mistakes we made if you have to move.

-Shortly before we moved house at the end of March, a supportive friend advised us to be kind on ourselves, gently reminded me that moving was one of the most stressful things after the death of a loved-one, divorce and break-ups, getting married, and having kids.
-Yet not only were we moving house, we were moving house during a pandemic and potentially putting our lives at risk.
+Shortly after our first move last year, a supportive friend advised us to be kind on ourselves, gently reminded me that moving house was one of life’s most stressful events after the death of a loved-one, divorce and break-ups, getting married, and having kids.
+Yet not only were we moving house, we were moving house during a pandemic, potentially putting our lives at risk.
 What were we thinking?

-Now that we’ve had some time to calm down and reflect, we thought we’d share our tale and tips to moving house during a pandemic safely, so you can avoid the mistakes we made.
+These are our tips to moving house during a pandemic safely, so you can avoid the mistakes we made.

 Moving House During A Pandemic – Tips to Doing So Safely and Avoiding the Mistakes We Made

-Moving house during a pandemic was the last thing we wanted.
+Moving house during a pandemic was the last thing we wanted to do.
 But the one-year lease on the dream apartment in lush frangipani-filled gardens with a stunning palm-lined swimming pool, slap-bang in the centre of Siem Reap, was coming to an end – just as the coronavirus began its race around the world and the planet was preparing for a global shutdown.

-We had already been venturing out as little as possible, since China gave the world the bad news in January, coronavirus cases increased rapidly, and Wuhan went into lockdown on the 23rd.
-Siem Reap was a popular destination for Chinese tourists and a Chinese-owned business operated from the apartment above us, with staff streaming in and out every day.
+We had been venturing out as little as possible since China shared the bad news with the world in January 2020, coronavirus cases increased rapidly, and Wuhan went into lockdown on the 23rd.
+Siem Reap had been a popular destination for Chinese tourists and a Chinese-owned business had operated from the apartment above us, with staff streaming in and out every day.
 The first sign of trouble: activity upstairs suddenly ceased.

-By mid-February, as China recorded 58,000 cases, we were already wearing face masks, using hand sanitiser, and vigorously washing our hands after every shopping trip.
+By mid-February, as China recorded 58,000 cases, we were wearing face masks, using hand sanitiser, and vigorously washing our hands after every shopping trip.
 Chinese travel companies closed.
-Flights stopped arriving.
+Flights stopped.
 Hotels, restaurants and shops shuttered.
-Staff were sent on leave, returning to their homelands.
-Siem Reap, which had already had a bad ‘high’ season due to Angkor Wat’s inclusion in a spate of stories on over-touristed destinations (which it was not), became a ghost town.
+Staff were sent on indefinite leave and returned to their homelands.
+Siem Reap, which had already had a bad ‘high’ season due to Angkor Wat’s inclusion in a spate of stories on overtouristed destinations (which it was not), became a ghost town.

-Current and new clients cancelled agreements and projects, a cookbook contract we were on the verge of signing was postponed, publications froze freelance budgets, and our regular travel affiliate commission income on this site disappeared as travellers shelved holiday plans, cancelled trips, flights stopped, and borders closed.
+Clients cancelled agreements and projects, a cookbook contract we were on the verge of signing was postponed, publications froze freelance budgets, and our regular affiliate commission income on this site disappeared as travellers shelved holiday plans, cancelled trips and hotels, flights stopped, and borders closed.

-By mid-March, Cambodia only had a dozen coronavirus cases, but every day brought news of more cases around the country, all arriving with foreign tourists, cruise ship passengers, pilgrims returning from a religious event abroad, and workers coming home from abroad.
+By mid-March 2020, Cambodia only had a dozen coronavirus cases, but every day brought news of more imported cases arriving with foreign tourists, cruise ship passengers, pilgrims returning from a religious event abroad, and migrant workers coming home from neighbouring countries.
 Our chests started tightening.

-Our lease was ending at the end of March, so like many in the same position, we asked our landlords if they could reduce the rent for a while.
+Our lease was ending at the end of March, so, like many in the same position, we asked our landlords if they could reduce the rent a little.
 It was a firm no. Fellow expats began to leave.
 Every day we’d hear news of friends who’d managed to get on the last flight home.
-But we had our cat Pepper (pictured above), who we’d rescued from the street six years earlier.
-We couldn’t go anywhere in a hurry, even if we could afford to ship our lives back to Australia.
+But we had a cat called Pepper and couldn’t go anywhere in a hurry, even if we could afford to ship our lives back to Australia.

 We had decisions to make.
 The last thing we wanted to do was move house during a pandemic.
 But we had no choice but to move to a smaller, cheaper place out of the city centre.
 We let the landlord know we wouldn’t be renewing and I started apartment hunting, while Terence began packing.
 The panic attacks began.

-There was hope for a few days after the editor of one of my dream publications offered us a commission that would have paid six months’ rent – until the chef upon which the narrative hung decided she no longer wanted to be in the story.
+There was hope for a few days after the editor of one of my dream publications offered us a commission that would have paid six months’ rent – until the chef upon which the narrative hung decided she no longer wanted to be featured in a story.
 The choice had been made for us.
-We began borrowing boxes from our friendly local supermarket.
-Terence began researching how long the virus stayed on surfaces.
-I began crying randomly.
+We began picking up boxes from our friendly local supermarket, Terence began researching how long the virus stayed on surfaces, and I found myself crying randomly.

 Tips to Safely Moving House During A Pandemic

-From encountering dozens of strangers – real estate agents, landlords, caretakers, and tenants – as I inspected apartments to borrowing cardboard boxes from our local supermarket and hiring random guy with a truck to do our move, there were countless opportunities to expose ourselves to the coronavirus while moving house during a pandemic that swept the world in weeks.
+From encountering dozens of strangers as I inspected apartments – real estate agents, landlords, caretakers, and tenants – to borrowing cardboard boxes from our local supermarket, and hiring a random guy with a truck and a few workers to do our move, there were countless opportunities to expose ourselves to the coronavirus while moving house during a pandemic that swept the world in a matter of weeks.
 These are our tips to moving house during a pandemic based on the lessons we learned.

 Start Sorting and Packing Well Before You Normally Would Before a Move

-If you’re moving house during a pandemic you need to understand that everything is going to take a lot longer than it normally would due to a whole lot of factors from practical stuff like having to leave the moving boxes you’ve acquired with a disinfectant spray such as Lysol or Clorox Multi-Surface Cleaner and leave them to sit outside for a few days to ensure that if there was a chance of the virus being on the surface of the boxes that it’s dead by the time you move to allowing for more frequent meltdowns.
+If you’re moving house during a pandemic you need to understand that everything is going to take a lot longer than it normally would, due to a whole lot of factors – from having to spray the moving boxes you’ve acquired with a disinfectant spray such as Lysol or Clorox Multi-Surface Cleaner and leave them to sit outside for a few days to ensure that if there was a chance of the virus being on the surface of the boxes that it’s inactive by the time you need to pack the boxes to allowing for frequent meltdowns.
 I made the mistake of starting to sort and pack when I normally would under normal conditions and didn’t appreciate that it might take me longer than usual.
-The wine may have helped stop the panic attacks but it slowed me down.
+The wine may have helped stop the panic attacks but it also slowed me down.

 Use a Professional Moving Company If You Can